Group Information

 Activities

 Regular migration watches take place at Long Nab bird observatory.
-Contact the Chairman if you are interested in joining in.
+Contact the Chair if you are interested in joining in.
 Places can be limited in the observatory at times but often birders are stood outside watching land based migration.
+A series of in the field group meetings are being introduced for members in 2025.

 Youth Members

-2025 will see the start of activities e.g. bird walks, to encourage their interest in nature, and provide help in developing their identification skills.
+2025 has seen the start of activities e.g. bird walks, to encourage their interest in nature, and provide help in developing their identification skills.